What is Implied Volatility Data? Examples, Providers & Datasets to Buy

 Yes, it is possible to buy an implied volatility data feed, just as you can buy commercial implied volatility databases: from data vendors.
 Implied volatility data vendors provide data feeds on a daily basis for volatility surfaces for FX options that comprise of skew, that are distributed across major global currencies.
 Based on the delivery frequency, data frequency, reporting lag, history, coverage and availability, the cost of implied volatility data is determined.
 Data users can choose a pricing model for the data feed which works for them, depending on whether they want a volatility data subscription service, or would prefer to purchase the volatility data on a one time basis.
 It is also possible for a customer to purchase historical or real-time implied volatility data depending on their use case, and the data provided by the data vendor in question.

-How can a user assess the quality of Implied Volatility Data?
+How is the Quality of Implied Volatility Data Maintained?

 - Overview